nathann07/checkly-assessment/README.md

 In the `playwright-tests` folder, make sure you create browser checks in the `browser` folder and multi step checks in the `multistep` folder, for them to be picked up correctly by the CLI.

-Right now, any new Playwright tests will not be added into any group.
-If you would like them to automatically be added into a group (for example, Playwright Group):
+Right now, any new Playwright tests created will be added into the Playwright Group.
+If you would like them to not be added to any group, paste these lines into checkly.config.ts, within the `checks` object:

-Take these lines out of checkly.config.ts:

 ```
     browserChecks: {